Akundak/Akundak/README.md

 - 👋 Hi, I’m @Akundak
-- 👀 I’m interested in ...
+- 👀 I’m interested in playing guitar
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning spanish
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on issues related to Devops
 - 📫 How to reach me +905497728681

 <!---